ibi-group/otp-middleware/docs/trip-monitoring.md

 OTP-middleware will perform an additional check upon submission (POST).
 If the check does not succeed, the submission is rejected, and the trip is not saved or monitored.

-## Notifications
+## Trip Notifications

-Notifications are of the following types.
+Trip notifications are of the following types.
-If the same run of `CheckMonitoredTrip` results in multiple notifications, the notifications are generally combined into a single notification message.
+Multiple notifications from a single run of `CheckMonitoredTrip` are generally combined into a single notification message.

 | Notification Type | Description |